-Process Performance Baseline: In a Measurement Analysis that adopts a Statistical Control Method, it is possible to identify such a baseline, established in relation to a Measure for a Stable Standard Software Process.

-RSMO: Process Behavior Sub-ontology' Glossary
+Process Performance Baseline: in a Measurement Analysis that adopts a Statistical Control Method, it is possible to identify such a baseline, established in relation to a Measure for a Stable Standard Software Process.
+RSMO: Sw.
+Process Behavior Sub-ontology (Fragment 2/2)

-A Stable Standard Software Process is a Standard Software Process with stable behavior.
+Stable Standard Software Process: it is a Standard Software Process with stable behavior.
 In other words, it is a Standard Software Process that has at least one Process Performance Baseline.
 In fact, according to the Software Process Ontology, a Standard Software Process refers to a generic process defined by an organization, establishing basic requirements for processes to be performed in that organization.

-A Process Performance Baseline is identified from twenty or more Measurement Results.
+It is identified from twenty or more Measurement Results.
 It is the range of results achieved by a Stable Standard Software Process, obtained from measured values of a particular Measure.
-This range is used as a reference for process performance analysis and it is defined by two limits: process performance baseline upper limit and process performance baseline lower limit.
-The values of the limits are Scale Values of the Scale of the Measure considered for establishing the baseline.
+This range is used as a reference for process performance analysis and it is defined by two limits: the upper limit and lower limit.
+Process performance baseline upper limit: it is he less value of the limit in the Scale Values of the Scale of the Measure considered for establishing the baseline Process performance baseline lower limit: it is he greatest value of the limit in the Scale Values of the Scale of the Measure considered for establishing the baseline.
+For instance, let us use the statistical control method XmR

-For instance, consider the analysis of values measured for the measure requirements changing rate, related to the Requirements Management standard software process of the organization Org.
-Using the statistical control method XmR control chart, this measurement analysis could identify a process performance baseline PPB-01, composed by upper and lower limits 0,1 and 0.25, respectively.
+M. Perini Barcellos et al. J Braz Comput Soc (2013) 19:445-473 DOI 10.1007/s13173-013-0106-x M. Perini Barcellos et al., 2010 Let us continue in the example by considering the analysis of values measured for the measure requirements changing rate, related to the Requirements Management standard software process of the organization Org.
+Using XmR, this measurement analysis could identify a process performance baseline PPB-01, composed by upper and lower limits 0,1 and 0.25, respectively.
 Thus, in this context, the Requirements Management standard software process is considered a stable standard software process.

-A Process Performance Baseline is established in a particular context (Context of Process Performance Baseline).
+Context of Process Performance Baseline : the context where the Process Performance Baseline is established.
 In the previous example, we could have the following situation for the first process performance baseline established to the Requirements Management standard software process: the data used to establish the baseline were collected in six small projects developed by the same team, under usual conditions.
 In the analysis, two points collected on exceptional situations were excluded.

-Process Performance Baselines are used to define Process Performance Models.

-A Process Performance Model is a specific type of Calibrated Predictive Model that uses Process Performance Baselines (at least 2) to establish and quantify the relations between Measures.
+Process Performance Model: it is a specific type of Calibrated Predictive Model that uses Process Performance Baselines (at least 2) to establish and quantify the relations between Measures.
 The Process Performance Baselines used by a Process Performance Model must be defined in relation to the measures whose relations are quantified by that Process Performance Model.

-A Specified Process Performance is the range of values that describes the desired results of a Standard Software Process, considering a particular Measure.
-A Specified Process Performance is defined by two limits: specified process performance upper limit and specified process performance lower limit.
+Specified Process Performance: it is the range of values that describes the desired results of a Standard Software Process, considering a particular Measure.
+A Specified Process Performance is defined by two limits: Specified Process performance upper limit, and Specified Process performance lower limit.